dahabit/atikit/README.md

  you are going to be using SMS.
 7. Add a cronjob that runs every minute to poll your queues for new emails.
 As an Example
 ```*/1 * * * * cd /web/sites/atikit/dev.tikit.co; /usr/bin/php poll.php > /dev/null 2>&1```
+8. Make sure to create/chmod 777 the INSTALL-DIR/files folder.
+This is where profile pics and
+ticket uploads are stored.

 Disclaimer
 -------------------